eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/qaoa/qaoaProblems/qaoa.problems.maxCut.rst

                             cl_cost_function=create_maxcut_cl_cost_function(G))
     results = qaoa_maxcut.run(qarg=qarg, depth=5, max_iter=50)

 That's it!
+Feel free to experiment with the ``init_type='tqa'`` option in the :meth:`.run <qrisp.qaoa.QAOAProblem.run>` method for improved performance.
 In the following, we print the 5 most likely solutions together with their cost values.

 ::